Part 1: How it Works

 When "keeping track of things" is concentrated in the hands of opaque record keepers, abuses can occur. (e.g., Enron)

-To combat the potential for abuse in systems where fallible individuals can erase or modify records, we have invented elaborate systems of internal and external regulatory oversight throughout the centuries, ranging from common law precedent to Sarbanes-Oxley.
+To combat the potential for abuse in systems where fallible individuals can erase or modify records, we have invented elaborate systems of internal and external regulatory oversight throughout the centuries.
+These systems have evolved from basic common law precedent, all the way to oppressively complex systems like Sarbanes-Oxley and Basel III.
 While these systems are crucial to maintain trust, they often come at a high cost, and add friction into the system.

 Classic economic theory teaches us about the value chain, where products become more valuable as each new input touches the product or service.